eliben/go-travis-test/README.rst

 * TRAVIS_PULL_REQUEST_SHA

 Observation: when PR is first created, TRAVIS_PULL_REQUEST_SHA is not set.
 But it is set when another commit is pushed to the PR.
+It's possible this is due to the fact that the branch can't be merged automatically initially because master was not pulled before creating the branch (??)